 WIC Peer Counseling Program

 How you will feed your baby is one of the most important choices you will make as a parent.
-Today, more and more mothers are choosing to breastfeed.
-Some women look forward to the chance to breastfeed.
+Today, more and more families are choosing to provide human milk.
+Some people look forward to the chance to breastfeed.
 Others may be unsure how breastfeeding will fit into their life.
 Still others may worry how to start and continue to breastfeed.

 All of these questions and feelings are normal.